Skip to main content

 Rather than working with individual Tasks, you can create reports from the list of Tasks in your search results.

-2. Click the Task Data Export report.
-This will generate a spreadsheet of the Tasks from your search results, saved in your default Downloads folder.
+2. This will generate a spreadsheet of the Tasks from your search results, saved in your default Downloads folder.

-The Advanced Task Search allows you to enter more specific criteria.
+The advanced task search allows multiple search filters to be combined to return a more refined result set.
 In addition to Basic Search criteria, you can search for Tasks based on:

 • one of the Task Owners or CC names; or